ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end                       end
 ```

-@unless@ can also have attached @else@ clauses but any @elsif@ cannot be
+`unless` can also have attached `else` clauses but any `elsif` cannot be
 attached.
-Needless to say, @then@ can be omitted.
+Needless to say, `then` can be omitted.

-@unless@ also has a value and its condition to decide is completely the same as
+`unless` also has a value and its condition to decide is completely the same as
 `if`.
 It means the entire value would be the value of the body of the matched
 clause.
 If there's no match or the matched clause is empty,
-the value would be @nil@.
+the value would be `nil`.

 ### `and && or ||`

-The most likely utilization of the @and@ is probably a boolean operation.
+The most likely utilization of the `and` is probably a boolean operation.
-For instance in the conditional expression of an @if@.
+For instance in the conditional expression of an `if`.

 ```TODO-lang
 if cond1 and cond2